 A city guide to Mons, Belgium

-A Belgian gem and once given European City of Culture status, the city of Mons is one of the most exciting cities to visit in Belgium.
-To help you make the most of your visit to this fascinating place, we've put together a full city guide, from where to eat and stay, to the sights you should certainly explore.
+A Belgian gem and European City of Culture in 2015, the city of Mons is one of the most exciting cities to visit in Belgium.
+To help you make the most of your visit to this fascinating place, here are some suggestions, from where to eat and stay, to the sights you should certainly explore.

 Driving to Mons, Belgium from Calais